 [unchanged text omitted]

-DataRate [Mbps] is computed by the approximate data rate given by Subclause 4.1.2 in [13, TS 38.306] from the band/band combination signaling for the J carriers, including the scaling factor f(i).
+DataRate [Mbps] is computed by the approximate maximum data rate given by Subclause 4.1.2 in [13, TS 38.306] from the band/band combination signaling for the J carriers, including the scaling factor f(i).

 [unchanged text omitted]

-- DataRateCC [Mbps] is computed by the approximate data rate given by Subclause 4.1.2 in [13, TS 38.306] from the band/band combination signaling for the serving cell, including the scaling factor f(i).
+- DataRateCC [Mbps] is computed by the approximate maximum data rate given by Subclause 4.1.2 in [13, TS 38.306] from the band/band combination signaling for the serving cell, including the scaling factor f(i).

 6.1.4 Modulation order, target code rate, redundancy version and transport block size determination